In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 Even in areas with a higher level of safety, one would think that law enforcement would have a better handle on these types of crimes.
 Gunned down while waiting for his son to come home from school, Carlis Blatch worked as an assistant to the Bahamas’ governor-general.

-Sadly, even some returning residents who have worked their whole lives and returned to enjoy their retirement or make a difference have similar stories.
+Sadly, even some returning residents who worked their whole lives and returned to enjoy their retirement or make a difference have similar stories.

 I’ve decided to highlight a few that are especially dear to me.
-(For other related Opinions, click here.)

-Delroy Walker’s death in May 2018 serves as another reminder of the danger that few individuals are aware of and/or are willing to confess to others in the community.
+Delroy Walker’s death in May 2018 serves as another reminder of the danger that few individuals are aware of and/or willing to confess to others in the community.

 Photo credit: Steve Walker, whose brother Delroy Walker was murdered in Jamaica

 He was popular with everyone he met, and spending merely a few minutes with him reveals why: his humanity, love for the community, and upward mobility for the less fortunate, as well as his persistent desire to aid people.
-He was a gentle soul who impacted the lives of many.
+Furthermore, he was a gentle soul who impacted the lives of many.

 Criminal groups that are gradually destroying these once-safe communities pose a significant threat to daily life, despite the fact that his assassins may have been apprehended as of this writing.